ibrahim-mohd/undulation-corrected-density-for-lipid-bilayers/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;4.
 The scripts here take care of all the above for both **CG‑Martini** and **All‑atom** lipid bilayer systems, with and without other biomolecules.
 ## Dependencies
 MDAnalysis (v-2.9.0), periodictable (v-2.0.2).
 Other version may work too
-# 2. Martini Coarse-grained Membrane
+# 2. Martini Coarse-grained Membrane Simulations
 There are two scripts that need to be run one after the other:

 1. **Assign electron/mass/neutron** to Martini beads using  `martini_bead_electron_mass_assigner.py`.